freedomofpress/securedrop/docs/hardware.rst

-We are often asked if it is acceptable to run SecureDrop on cloud servers (e.g. Amazon EC2, DigitalOcean, etc.) or on dedicated servers in third party datacenters instead of on dedicated hardware hosted in the organization.
+We are often asked if it is acceptable to run SecureDrop on cloud servers (e.g. Amazon EC2, DigitalOcean, etc.) or on dedicated servers in third-party datacenters instead of on dedicated hardware hosted in the organization.
 This request is generally motivated by a desire for cost savings and/or convenience.
 However: we consider it **critical** to have dedicated physical machines hosted within the